 Sticking to a budget is hard for most people.
 At Thrivent, we believe one of the reasons it’s so hard is because people don’t really understand what’s going on under the surface when it comes to their relationship with money.
 There are a lot of influences — from the way you were raised to your spiritual beliefs and so much more — that affect the choices you make when it comes to money.
 Gaining understanding or making sure you “know your story” is an important part of getting to the root of why you’re having trouble sticking to your budget.

 Another key to success is to review your budget regularly.
 Spreadsheets are a great tool, or you can start by using an app that can help you track your budget and look at your spending each week.

 A few other things that make it hard for people to stick to a budget include:

 - Taking on too much too fast.
 One reason people often fail at their goals is that they get way to ambitious and then give up.
-We recommend starting with small steps and building upon that success.
+Start with small steps and build upon that success.
 Save just a little bit, celebrate that success and then add more.
 Cutting out every good thing in your life is a surefire way to make sure you don’t stick with a budget.

 - Failing to plan for challenges.
 If you anticipate challenges, you’ll greatly increase your odds of success.
 Take a look at what will knock you off track before you start.
-It may mean proactively removing yourself from automated emails from retailers so that you aren’t tempted by that never-ending ‘best sale ever’… every week.
+It may mean proactively removing yourself from automated emails from retailers so that you aren’t tempted by that never-ending “best sale ever” … every week.
 Or it may mean phoning a friend when you’re struggling.
-Which leads to another point.

 - Trying to do it on our own.
 When you make a public declaration of your goals and enlist the help of others, your odds of success will increase substantially.
 So, get your spouse or a friend involved and support each other.
 Being aligned and working together leads to greater discipline and results.
 And it’s more fun!